Home of English Grammar

 5. Don’t disturb him.
 He is preparing for his exam.

-6. I am meeting him in the afternoon.
+6. I am meeting him this afternoon.

 7. They are leaving tomorrow.